mariacer/cl_in_rnns/README.md

 ## Setup Python Environment

 We use [conda](https://www.anaconda.com/) to manage Python environments.
-To create an environment that already fulfills all pacakge requirements of this repository simply execute
+To create an environment that already fulfills all package requirements of this repository, simply execute

 ```console
 $ conda env create -f environment.yml